Starcounter/Docs/docs/topic-guides/web-apps/view-attaching.md

-# View Attaching
+# View-model Attaching

 ## Introduction

-When the browser sends a request to the server, the app with the matching URI sends back a response with the view.
-Starcounter has a unique feature of _attaching _views from other apps to the main view in the same response using a system based on _tokens _and _contexts_.
+When the browser sends a request to the server, the app with the matching URI sends back a response with the view-model.
+Starcounter has a unique feature of _attaching _view-models from other apps to the main view-model in the same response using a system based on _tokens _and _contexts_.

 For example, if a user wants to see a profile of a person, the browser makes a request to the People app: `GET http://localhost:8080/people/person/4782`.
-The response that is sent to the browser will include not only the view from the People app but also views from other apps that are attached to it.
+The response that is sent to the browser will include not only the view-model from the People app but also view-models from other apps that are attached to it.

 On a high level, these are the specific steps involved with sending the response: